ℹ️ Note: By 1 October 2021, Facebook will require advertisers to implement Conversions API in order to run lift tests.

-Lift Test results are available by clicking the Show details link in Account Library → Ad Studies.
+Lift test results are available by clicking the ad study name in the Ad Studies page.
 For more details on interpreting the results, see Lift test results.

 - Due to tracking limitations introduced in iOS 14, Facebook is preventing advertisers to create lift tests targeting iOS 14 and above.
 Campaigns targeting these systems may appear disabled for lift tests.

-Starting July 6, 2021, the creation of new Lift studies that meet the following conditions will be disabled:
+- Facebook updates to their Cookies Consent Prompt and Privacy Controls in Europe may affect your ads and reporting, and have a direct effect on lift studies.
+Starting July 6, 2021, the creation of new lift studies that meet the following conditions will be disabled: